zowe/docs-site/docs/user-guide/editionnotice.md

 # Edition notice

-This edition applies to the Closed Beta of Project Zowe and to all subsequent releases and modifications until otherwise indicated in new editions.
+This edition applies to the Open Beta of Zowe and to all subsequent releases and modifications until otherwise indicated in new editions.

 © Copyright International Business Machines Corporation 2018.